 Benefits of using barcodes

-In our work with multichannel companies, we see operational savings and a favorable return on investment from the following:
+In our work with multichannel and wholesale distribution companies, we see operational savings and a favorable return on investment from the following:

 Speed and order throughput

 Reducing order cycle time to ship in a high percent of orders shipping same day is very difficult without barcode scanning of inventory and all key processes.
 Generally, using barcodes is the fastest way available to speed up processes.
 If your business is in a growth period, it is essential.

 Warehouses which do not use barcode for scanning and data capture are very manual and require office personnel or warehouse employees to key all warehouse activity documents, such as receipts, inventory transfers between locations, cycle and physical counts, and returns.